Sonic-lab2307/EthicalHacking_Lab/README.md

 Then type `bt` to get the backtrace:
 ![Backtrace](Pictures/Backtrace.png)

-It looks like we are in infinite recursion of the Parser::getObj() similar as CVE-2019-13288 described.
+It looks like we are in infinite recursion of the Parser::getObj() similar as **CVE-2019-13288** described.
 We are successfully reproduce the crash which can lead to a denial-of-service attack.
 </details> ```

-## Reference
+## Attribution

+This lab task is adapted from the original materials by [Antonio Morales](https://github.com/antonio-morales/Fuzzing101), which are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-Thanks to Antonio Morales for publishing the original materials on GitHub
+Thanks to Antonio Morales for publishing the original materials on GitHub.
+Modifications have been made to the original content.